2021 Combi Boiler Installation Guide – Size, Fitting Cost & Best Boilers

 Bear in mind, not all manufacturers label their compact boilers as such.
 The Ideal Logic Plus is a good example — by reading the fine print, we can surmise that it fits into a cupboard; however, this information is not immediately obvious.
 That’s why so it’s always worth checking dimensions before making a purchase.

 Combi Boiler Installation Costs

-For average properties with 2-3 bedrooms, you’d be looking at the £1,800-£2,100 mark.
-That’s a boiler from a top brand like Worcester, with up to 10-years warranty.
+For average homes with 2-3 bedrooms, you’ll be looking at the £1,800-£2,100 mark if you want a boiler from a top brand like Worcester with a 10-years warranty.

 Combi Boiler Installation Cost Comparison

 Below are some estimates of combi boiler costs, based on the amount of bedrooms, bathrooms, and radiators your property has.

 |24kw-27kw||Up to 10||1||1-3 bedrooms||£1,770-£2,000 – Check price|